razvan404/yolo-object-detection/README.md

 # YOLO Object Detection

 ## Datasets
-1. [**SkyFusion: Aerial Object Detection**](https://www.kaggle.com/datasets/kailaspsudheer/tiny-object-detection): dataset for detecting tiny objects in satellite images, addressing the gap in datasets focused on small objects like vehicles, ships, and aircraft.
+1. [**SkyFusion: Aerial Object Detection**](https://www.kaggle.com/datasets/kailaspsudheer/tiny-object-detection).
+Dataset for detecting tiny objects in satellite images, addressing the gap in datasets focused on small objects like vehicles, ships, and aircraft.
 It is a curated subset of the AiTOD v2 and Airbus Aircraft Detection datasets, optimized for accessibility and research in tiny object detection.
+2. [**Traffic Sign Detection**](https://www.kaggle.com/datasets/pkdarabi/cardetection).
+Dataset focusing on identifying and classifying common traffic signs to support computer vision applications.
+It includes images of various traffic signs, such as traffic lights (Green, Red), speed limit signs (ranging from 10 to 120 km/h), and Stop signs, representing a diverse range of real-world road scenarios.